 The Girl in the Mirror

-I am delighted that my spooky middle-grade adventure story The Girl in the Mirror came out from Eagle Books in October 2019.
+I am totally flabbergasted that my ghostly, spidery middle-grade adventure story The Girl in the Mirror has won the Davitt Award for the Best Children's Crime Novel 2020.
+It was published by Eagle Books in October 2019.
 Look for it in the kids' section of all good bookstores!
-Watch me reading the first two chapters (there's a video over to the left of the page).
-Or click on the button:
+See me reading the first two chapters!

 The Girl in the Mirror is a ghostly time-slip adventure novel based on a short story published in the School Magazine Touchdown way back in 2005.
 Two girls who sleep in the same bedroom more than a hundred years apart discover that they can talk to one another through the mirror hanging on the wall.
 That's lucky, because an evil spidery force is threatening Clarissa's mother and Maddie's baby brother, and the only help they're going to get is from one another – and the ghost of Clarissa's dead brother Bertie.